How to Check if Your Website is Indexed by Google

 Wrapping Up

 Not knowing whether your site is indexed is like driving with the headlights off.
-You can move forward, but you have no idea what’s ahead or if anyone can see you.
+Not knowing which of those pages make you money is like driving blindfolded.